powsybl/powsybl.github.io/pages/overview/index.md

 dedicated to electrical grid modelling and simulation, licensed under the [Mozilla Public License version 2.0](./license).
 It is part of [LF Energy](https://www.lfenergy.org/), an open source foundation focused on the power systems sector, hosted within The Linux Foundation.

-The power system blocks may be used through Python scripts for a quick implementation (or prototyping), but also be assembled to build state-of-art applications.
+The power system blocks may be used through Python scripts for a quick implementation (or prototyping), but also be assembled to build state-of-the-art applications.
 Indeed, one major aim of the project is to make it easy to write complex software for power system simulation and analysis.
 For example, using PowSyBl one can create applications able to:
 - handle a variety of formats, such as CIM-CGMES for European data exchanges,